CarlieHamilton/Carlie-Portfolio/README.md

 ### Tech stack (e.g. html, css, deployment platform, etc)

-The website was designed with html, scss and javascript.
+The website was designed with html, scss (using flexbox and grid), and javascript.

 For the purposes of assessment, the website has been deployed on [netlify](http://carlie.netlify.com), but it's permanent home at the moment is on SiteGround at [CarlieHamilton.com](http://carliehamilton.com)